-- 1. Promote, encourage and facilitate the sustainable growth and competitiveness of enterprise activities associated with the ocean and coastal economy including transport, trade, fishing, aquaculture, research, marine industries, renewable energy, tourism and leisure. - Support the migration of industrial uses from the inner harbour area to suitable 2. locations to enable regeneration of the inner harbour area in line with national and regional objectives. - 3.
+- 1. Promote, encourage and facilitate the sustainable growth and competitiveness of enterprise activities associated with the ocean and coastal economy including transport, trade, fishing, aquaculture, research, marine industries, renewable energy, tourism and leisure. - 2.
+Support the migration of industrial uses from the inner harbour area to suitable locations to enable regeneration of the inner harbour area in line with national and regional objectives. - 3.
 Support offshore industries, particularly wind energy which will contribute to a low carbon economy and generate employment. - 4.
-Support the sustainable re-development and extension of the Port of Galway and the diversification and expansion of activities subject to environmental, visual, economic viability and transportation considerations.
+Support the sustainable re-development and extension of the Port of Galway and the diversification and expansion of activities subject to environmental, visual, economic viability and transportation considerations in line with the National Marine Planning Framework (NMPF) 2021, and any successor thereof, or any emerging national ports strategies.